BZhao716/Predictor/readMe.txt

     A virtual environment can be created and (de)activated as follows by using conda(https://conda.io/docs/):
 	# create the virth environment disorderbind
-	$ conda create -n disorderbind python=3.8.12
+	$ conda create -n DisoBindPred  python=3.8.12
-	# activate the virth environment disorderbind
+	# activate the virth environment DisoBindPred
-	$ source activate disorderbind
+	$ source activate DisoBindPred
 		# install package for machine learning algorithms
 		$ conda install scikit-learn==0.24.2 kares==2.4.0 numpy==1.18.5 tensorflow==2.3.0
-	#deactivate after finish the installation of DisorderBind
+	#deactivate after finish the installation of DisoBindPred
 	$source deactivate

 2.2 Install tools and database

-	Note: $path is the absolute path for DisorderBind installation
+	Note: $path is the absolute path for DisoBindPred installation

 	2.2.1 All required tools
 	(1) Check tcsh-6.21.00 in $path/programs/tcsh-6.21.00 for usage of PsiPred.
 If need, please recompile in the given directory.